Russell B. Long: Senate career

 Upon his return from the war, Long practiced law.
 In 1947, he campaigned for the return of his uncle, Earl Long, to the governorship.
 When Earl Long took office in 1948, he appointed Russell Long as his executive counsel.
 Russell Long was elected in 1948 to fill the U.S. Senate vacancy created by the death of John Overton, which had been filled temporarily by the appointment of William Feazel.
 In winning election to the Senate, Long became the only person in U.S. history to be preceded in that chamber by both his father and his mother.
-He was elected on November 2, 1948, one day before his 30th birthday, and took office on December 31, thus meeting the Constitutional requirement that Senators be at least 30 years old upon taking office.
+He was elected on November 2, 1948, one day before his 30th birthday, and took office on December 31, thus meeting the constitutional requirement that Senators be at least 30 years old upon taking office.
 Because he had filled a vacancy, Long gained a few days of seniority over others in the Senate class of 1948, including Lyndon B. Johnson and Hubert Humphrey, whose terms began January 3, 1949.

 From 1953 to 1987, Long was a member of the tax-writing Senate Finance Committee; he served as its chairman for 15 years, from 1966 until 1981, when Republicans assumed control of the Senate and took over the chairmanships.
 Long served as President Lyndon B. Johnson's Senate floor leader, helping gain passage of the bills that enacted many of the Great Society programs, including the 1965 creation of Medicare.
 He served as the Democratic Assistant Majority Leader (whip) from 1965 to 1969.
 As the Democratic ranking member of the Senate Finance Committee, he served alongside Republican chairmen Bob Dole and Bob Packwood, and was instrumental in the passage of the Tax Reform Act of 1986.

+In November 1966, Long had a chance encounter on an airplane with New Orleans District Attorney Jim Garrison.
+During the course of conversation, Long expressed his doubts about the Warren Commission, which concluded that Lee Harvey Oswald and nobody else killed President John F. Kennedy.
+This influenced Garrison to open his investigation and led to the trial of Clay Shaw.

 Long had an encyclopedic knowledge of the federal tax code.
 He realized that he could achieve his legislative goals most effectively by attaching his priorities as amendments to tax bills rather than sponsoring legislation under his name.
 With all federal revenue and forty percent of all government spending controlled by the Senate Finance Committee, Long exercised authority over all major revenue bills and entitlement programs, as well as foreign trade and tariffs.
 According to biographer Bob Mann, "For almost four decades, no single revenue measure passed through Congress without [Long's] influence."